 Fuel often gets into the oil due to short journeys.
 It gets dirty and loses its lubricity over time.
 Even the regular replacement of the air filter (this is how the change from the air filter succeeds) and the spark extends the life of the engine.
 If an engine misfires or if it no longer gets the ideal mixture between air and fuel, expensive damage to the valves or pistons can result.
 Furthermore, the cooling water has to be changed again and again.
 If this does not happen, the engine block will corrode over time, causing the cooling water ducts to clog.
 This can result in an overheated engine.
 (I.e.

 To the Timing one should definitely think too.
 If the belt breaks, the pistons will hit the valves and damage them.
 The camshaft stands still and if at least one of the valves is still open and the crankshaft continues to rotate, the pistons collide with the valve.
-Unfortunately, such a crack in the toothed belt is announced can not be by any signs.
-The only thing that helps is an exchange at the recommended intervals between 60.000 and 180.000 kilometers or with increasing age.
+Unfortunately, such a crack in the toothed belt is announced cannot by any signs.
+The only thing that helps is an exchange after the recommended intervals between 60.000 and 180.000 kilometers or with increasing age.
 The timing belt should be changed after 6 years at the latest.
-If the water pump is driven by the toothed belt, it is best to replace it at the same time.
+If the water pump is driven by the toothed belt, it is best to replace it with (all information on changing the timing belt).
 (I.e.

 However, it is also important to take a look at the cooling water.
 If there is not enough water in the cooling system, the engine can overheat.
 Often the head gasket burns out due to overheating.
 The cooling water then mixes with the engine oil to form an emulsion, which no longer lubricates the engine sufficiently and thus causes engine damage.
 Even if the cooling water does not mix with the engine oil, it loses its lubricity due to overheating and can then cause the engine to seize.
 Another negative effect of overheating is a warped cylinder head or engine block.